 The first official conservation bank in California was the Carlsbad Highlands Conservation Bank, established in 1995.
 The bank opening coincided with the passage in April 1995 of California's first conservation bank legislation.
 The Carlsbad Highlands property on which the Conservation Bank was located was owned by Bank of America (BoA), which came to own the site as part of a loan foreclosure.
 A listed threatened species, the coastal California gnatcatcher, lived on this land, which effectively barred any development from occurring there.
-Given this state of affairs, Bank of America decided that it would pursue an innovative strategy.109 Rather than fight the EPA, the bank decided to become a stakeholder in the development of the San Diego Multiple Species Conservation Plan, a expansive conservation Bank on the land owned by BoA.
+Given this state of affairs, Bank of America decided that it would pursue an innovative strategy.
+118 Rather than fight the EPA, the bank decided to become a stakeholder in the development of the San Diego Multiple Species Conservation Plan, a expansive conservation effort that eventually included the creation and use of the Carlsbad Highlands Conservation Bank on the land owned by BoA.

-In 1999, federal guidance regarding Conservation Banking appeared, as the United States Fish and Wildlife Service (USFWS) issued a document entitled "Method for determining the number of available vernal pool preservation credits in ESA conservation banks in the California Central Valley."110
+In 1999, federal guidance regarding Conservation Banking appeared, as the United States Fish and Wildlife Service (USFWS) issued a document entitled "Method for determining the number